Where show-stopping superstars make for an electric atmosphere

 Each March, the Indian Wells Tennis Garden transforms into the epicenter of the tennis world.
 Nestled in between the first two majors of the season, the BNP Paribas Open occupies a pivotal spot on the tennis calendar that makes for truly unforgettable moments.
 Legacies are bolstered (see: Federer, Roger; Djokovic, Novak; Nadal, Rafael); stars are born (see: Andreescu, Bianca; Osaka, Naomi); and history is written (see: Williams, Serena).

 While the idyllic destination and electrifying ambiance make Tennis Paradise a place unlike any other, it is undoubtedly the thrilling tennis action and world-class competition that takes center stage.
-A new chapter will be written in the desert in 2020, and you’ll want to have a front row seat to witness history in the making.
+Each year, a new chapter is written, and you’ll want to have a front row seat to witness history in the making.

 There’s no telling what will be next, but over the years, there have been no shortage of moments that make fans stop and ask – “were you there when…?”